-We often treat our floors as if they were indestructible, but unlike durable LVT floors, hardwood floors are prone to damage from things we might consider to be damaging to wood.
+We often treat our floors as if they were indestructible, but unlike durable luxury vinyl tiles, hardwood floors are prone to damage from things we might consider to be damaging to wood.
 Not only can the wood be easily damaged, but so can the veneer and gloss that protects them.
 To protect your investment, you will want to treat your floors delicately.

 Here are some things you might be doing that are damaging your hardwood floors.